seeranjeeviramavel/mockminds/README.md

 # Mock Minds

 Mock Minds is an AI-powered mock interview platform designed to help users prepare for interviews by providing instant feedback.
-Built using modern web technologies like Next.js, Tailwind CSS, Clerk for authentication, and Drizzle ORM for database management, Mock Minds offers a seamless user experience for conducting mock interviews and tracking progress.
+The platform utilizes modern technologies like Next.js, Tailwind CSS, Clerk for authentication, and Drizzle ORM for database management.
+Additionally, Mock Minds integrates the **Gemini API** for generating interview questions and providing intelligent feedback based on user responses.

 ## Features

-- **AI Mock Interview:** Conduct mock interviews with AI-generated questions and receive real-time feedback.
+- **AI Mock Interview:** Conduct mock interviews with AI-generated questions using the Gemini API and receive real-time feedback.
 - **User Authentication:** Secure sign-up and login powered by Clerk.
-- **Question Management:** Dynamically generate and manage questions using Drizzle ORM.
+- **Question & Feedback Generation:** Leverage the Gemini API to dynamically generate interview questions and provide detailed feedback.
 - **Real-Time Speech Recognition:** Implemented with `react-hook-speech-to-text` for hands-free user responses.
 - **Webcam Integration:** Uses `react-webcam` to simulate real interview settings.
 - **Responsive Design:** Styled using Tailwind CSS with custom animations.